 Promoting them on social media and in newsletters is a great way to get the word out about your products.
 When creating posts or articles about your handmade crafts, be sure to include pictures and descriptions that highlight the craftsmanship and uniqueness of your work.
 Also include the address and contact information for local gift shops that sell your products.

 In addition, consider sending out a newsletter that features your products in a local gift shop.

-Sell Handmade Items Online
+Selling Handcrafted Items Online